olivierroy/pocketcasts-search/PERMISSIONS.md

 - No data is stored or transmitted to external servers

 ### `tabs`
-**Purpose**: Create new tabs to open Pocketcasts search results.
+**Purpose**: Create new tabs to open Pocket Casts search results.

-**Justification**: When users search for a podcast, the extension opens the Pocketcasts search page in a new tab using `chrome.tabs.create()`.
+**Justification**: When users search for a podcast, the extension opens the Pocket Casts search page in a new tab using `chrome.tabs.create()`.
 This provides a seamless user experience without navigating away from their current page.

 **Data Usage**:
-- Only creates new tabs with Pocketcasts search URLs
+- Only creates new tabs with Pocket Casts search URLs
 - Does not access content of other tabs
 - Does not read tab history or modify existing tabs